 This bill proposes to amend current statutes regarding the methods of execution for defendants sentenced to death.
 Under the new law, a defendant would have the option to choose between a firing squad, lethal gas, or lethal injection as the method of execution.
-The existing provision that limited the choice of lethal injection or lethal gas to defendants sentenced for offenses committed before November 23, 1992, would be removed, allowing all defendants to select their method of execution.
-Additionally, if a defendant fails to make a choice, the penalty of death would default to lethal injection.
+The existing stipulation that only defendants sentenced for offenses committed before November 23, 1992, could choose between lethal injection and lethal gas would be removed.
+Additionally, if a defendant fails to select a method of execution, the penalty would default to lethal injection.

 Senate Engrossed Version: 13-757